Helston's much-loved Beating of the Boundaries tradition is facing a potential change, with the Town Council proposing a safer method.

 In response to safety concerns, Helston Town Council has put a motion forward to amend the historic ‘Beating the Boundaries’ tradition.

-The decision was brought forward to councillors during the September 9 meeting when it was suggested an alternative a safer method for participants.
+This was brought forward to councillors during the September 9 meeting of the staffing committee when it was suggested an alternative a safer method for participants.

 The traditional ceremony, dating back to Queen Elizabeth’s charter of 1585, involves marking the town’s boundaries with a sod of turf placed on a granite stone marker.